Dodgeville legislator proposes adding advertising in media tax credit to state budget

 As the Wisconsin Legislature’s Joint Finance Committee debates the 2023-25 state budget, it is considering adding language that would establish a tax credit to help small businesses advertise with local media outlets in Wisconsin.

-This proposal introduced by State Rep. Todd Novak (R-Dodgeville) would offer a 25% tax credit for small businesses to purchase advertising from Wisconsin-based media outlets.
+This proposal introduced by State Representative Todd Novak (R-Dodgeville) would offer a 25 percent tax credit for small businesses to purchase advertising from Wisconsin-based media outlets.

 The proposal has the full support of the Wisconsin Newspaper Association.